unit8co/darts/README.md

 Anyone is welcome to join our [Gitter room](https://gitter.im/u8darts/darts) to ask questions, make proposals, discuss use-cases, and more.
 If you spot a bug or have suggestions, GitHub issues are also welcome.

-If what you want to tell us is not suitable for Discord or Github, feel free to send us an email at <a href="mailto:darts@unit8.co">darts@unit8.co</a> for darts related matters or <a href="mailto:info@unit8.co">info@unit8.co</a> for any other inquiries.
+If what you want to tell us is not suitable for Gitter or Github, feel free to send us an email at <a href="mailto:darts@unit8.co">darts@unit8.co</a> for darts related matters or <a href="mailto:info@unit8.co">info@unit8.co</a> for any other inquiries.